Sam-Osian/submission-joss/paper/paper.md

 # Availability and documentation

 *PFD Toolkit* is available on PyPI (via `pip install pfd_toolkit`).
-Full source code is available on [GitHub](https://github.com/Sam-Osian/PFD-toolkit).

-Package documentation is available at: https://sam-osian.github.io/PFD-toolkit/.
+Full source code is available on [GitHub](https://github.com/Sam-Osian/PFD-toolkit) while package documentation is available [here](https://sam-osian.github.io/PFD-toolkit/).

-We welcome (and actively encourage) community contributions, feedback and feature requests.
+We welcome community contributions, feedback and feature requests.
 Please see our [contributions page](https://sam-osian.github.io/PFD-toolkit/contribute/) for more.

 The package is unit-tested with 74% coverage and is actively maintained.